yoyTeam/BlendLoader/README.md

 This is the Blender files loading module of the yoyEngine, an in house engine created by Yoy Simulators that uses Ogre3D as its main renderer.

-This module were heavily inspired by gamekit/ogrekit.
+This module is heavily inspired by gamekit/ogrekit.

 We are sharing this code with the purpose of creating a plugin for Ogre that loads Blender files directly with the help of the community.